Tobiaqs/Tijdhouderij/README.md

 - `ionic resources`
 - `ionic state restore`

-Now you can open platforms/ios/VAA Maps/VAA Maps.xcodeproj in XCode.
+Now you can open platforms/ios/Tijdhouderij/Tijdhouderij.xcodeproj in XCode.

 ## Notes
 - Do not commit platform.json with a "cordovaPlatforms" value other than [].